 What’s more growing garlic is easy whether in the vegetable garden or in containers, and there is a range of types to try: including softneck and hardneck varieties and elephant garlic.

 This is all the information you need on when to plant garlic to grow your own delicious bulbs.
+It is also worth learning how to store garlic the right way to ensure that your bulbs stay fresher for longer.

 When to plant garlic